Self-Enhanced GNN: Improving Graph Neural Networks Using Model Outputs: Experimental Results

 To demonstrate the benefits of using the diversity of multiple models in TNA, we report the relation between the test accuracy and the number of models (used for node selection) on the CiteSeer dataset in Figure~\ref{fig:number of models}.
-The result show that using 2 models provide a significant improvement in classification accuracy over 1 model, but the improvement drops when using more models.
+The result show that using 2 models provides a significant improvement in classification accuracy over 1 model, but the improvement drops when using more models.
 This is because more models are difficult to agree with each other and thus a low confidence threshold (i.e., $\tau_c$) needs to be used to add a good number of nodes.
 However, a low confidence threshold means that the added nodes are likely to contain errors.
+We also experimented with a version of TNA \textit{without class balance} for GCN on the Amazon Photo dataset, which records a classification accuracy of 86.6\%.
+In contrast, the classification accuracy with class balance is 89.5\% in Table~\ref{table:TNA}.
+We plot in Figure~\ref{fig:without class balance} the class distribution of the nodes added by TNA without class balance, which shows that the number of nodes in the largest class is 11.6 times of the smallest class.
+Thus, without class balance, the enlarged training set can be highly screwed, which leads to the model to favor certain classes.